Dvlv/toolbox-gui/README.md

 (Icons may differ based on your icon theme)

 ## Running
 Clone this repo, then execute `./toolbox-gui`.
-A Silverblue installation should come with the necessary python dependencies out-of-the-box.
-Kinoite may require the installation of `PyGObject`.
+A Silverblue / Kinoite installation should come with the necessary python dependencies out-of-the-box.

 ## TODO
-- [ ] Docstrings
+- [ ] Docstrings, move functions about
-- [ ] Check Kinoite
+- [ ] Icon size hack for the main window buttons (Kinoite)
 - [ ] Initial download requires console use, look for -y flag in toolbox create
 - [ ] Copy icons over when moving desktop file
 - [ ] Icon
 - [ ] Flatpak
+- [x] Check Kinoite